 The following video offers insights into the working of the U-Heart DC-DC converter and shows some test results:

 Our team of engineers and researchers is focused on the development and test of high efficiency, highly reliable, DC-DC converters.
-We have strong interactions with companies from Europe (ABB, ScottishPower Energy Networks, etc.) and international research centres (Fraunhofer, University of Nottingham Ningbo China, etc.).
-Furthermore, our work is published in the best scientific journals (IEEE Transactions on Industry Applications, IEEE Transactions on Power Electronics, etc.).
+We have strong interactions with companies and international research centers.
+Furthermore, our work is published in the best scientific journals.

 Our main laboratory can be used to develop and test DC-DC converters working with voltages up to 1 kV and tens of kW.
 It is equipped with modern and high-quality instruments allowing us to perform accurate voltage, current, and power measurements.
 We can also make wideband component analyses and perform non-normative EMC tests.
 We also have access to a medium voltage laboratory, allowing us to work under voltages as high as 10 kV, with a maximum current of 1.6 kA, and up to 1 MW of circulating power.